kekse1/scripts/README.md

 > For a bit more infos about this, see the top of [the script](sh/lsblk.sh)!

 ### [`area`.sh](sh/area.sh)
-You should put this script into your '/etc/profile.d/' directory, so the `area` function will get `source`d.
+You should put this script into your `/etc/profile.d/` directory, so the `area` function will get `source`d.
+Then just call it this way - possible parameters are described on top of this bash shell script file.

 * [Version **v0.1.3**](sh/area.sh) (created **2024-08-26**)